LeaVerou/lea.verou.me/2025/user-effort/index.md

 Today this may not seem radical, but back [in 2003, it was groundbreaking](https://flytoget.no/en/about/our-story/).

-To be able to provide such a frictionless user experience, they had to make a financial tradeoff: it does not ask for a PIN code, which means the company would need to simply absorb the financial losses from fraudulent charges (stolen credit cards, etc.).
+To be able to provide such a frictionless user experience, they had to make a financial tradeoff: it does not ask for a PIN code, which means the company would need to absorb the financial losses from fraudulent charges (stolen credit cards, etc.).

 </article>